ym222bs/github_notis/README.md

 # GithubNotis

-This app was created to exercise and implement the below features and plan the appropriate architecture for the assignment.
+This app was created to exercise and implement the below features and plan the appropriate architecture for the assignment of creating a Github Notification handler.

 ## Application requirements